Data migration#

 Configuration migrations#

-Configuration migrations transfer application configuration and user preference data from the source Scrutinizer to the destination.
+Configuration migrations transfer application configuration and user preference data from the source Scrutinizer server to the destination.

 View instructions